 - Convening and connecting

 - Long-term strategic planning for collective impact

-Wisconsin Voices in an Equal Opportunity Employer.
-People of color, women, people with disabilities, and LGBTQ/non-binary people are encouraged to apply.
+Wisconsin Voices is an equal opportunity employer.
+Women, people of color, LGBTQ, and people with disabilities are encouraged to apply.